Industry constitutes the cornerstone of the H2 sector

 Infrastructure will be needed for storage and transport to the point of consumption.
 Specific equipment will be necessary for air and heavy maritime transport, as these two sectors are still dithering between hydrogen and synthetic fuels.

 In terms of production, France Hydrogen indicates that 50 TWh of renewable energy will be needed, which implies developing these resources and also calling on nuclear energy.
 The association also specifies that the volumes of water (9 kg for 1 kg of hydrogen) will only represent 0.2% of the overall consumption in France in 2030.
-The use of biomass, waste and production systems with carbon sequestration will also be necessary to meet needs.
+Also, the use of biomass, waste and production systems with carbon sequestration will be necessary as well to meet needs.

 The study also calls for the finalisation of regulations, which is a major issue for the development of projects.
 In addition to the role of IPCEI (3rd and 4th waves), it appears necessary to integrate low-carbon hydrogen and to define rules of equity between locally produced and imported hydrogen.
 In France, the definitions for renewable and low-carbon hydrogen should be clarified.
 A decree would also be necessary for guarantees of origin and traceability.